dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 }, ...
 ```

-As node `name`, a simplified version of the English label is taken, if English is one of the available languages.
-If English
-is not available, one of the other languages is chosen (which one depends on the representation of the file order).
-If there are
-two node names with the same name, an incrementing number is appended to the name.

 After the creation of the list, a validation against the XSD schema for lists is performed.
-An error message ist printed out
+An error message ist printed out if
-if the list is not valid.
+the list is not valid.
 Furthermore, it is checked that no two nodes are the same.